 St. Moritz All Year Long

-As we can see, it is very difficult to choose between summer and winter vacation in St. Moritz, since both seasons have their advantages and disadvantages.
+As we can see, the choice is very difficult since both seasons have their advantages and disadvantages.
 It all comes down to one's tastes; If you are a fan of ski and snow, then, for sure, winter is the only option for you.
-If you are fond of picnics in nature, green landscapes and water sports, then summer is definitely your cup of tea.
+If you are fond of picnics in nature, green landscapes and water sports, summer is definitely your cup of tea.

-But lets refer to another importart reason to visit the impressive scenery of St.Moritz, and that is the local cuisine.
+Last but not least, let's discover another important reason to visit the impressive scenery of St.Moritz, and that is the local cuisine.

 Badrutt's Palace Hotel features a selection of restaurants where you can enjoy authentic regional dishes and French Haute Cuisine.
 Let's present them one by one: